 Senior Leadership Team

 Prior to working at the school Caroline qualified as an accountant and then later worked as a Fraud Investigator for West Yorkshire Police.
-Caroline holds a Master’s Degree in Financial Investigation and Financial Crime and has completed her Diploma and Advanced Diploma in School Business Management, NPQSL and IOSH and is a Certified Microsoft Office Specialist and has her EU GDPR certificate.
+Caroline holds a Master’s Degree in Financial Investigation and Financial Crime and has completed her Diploma and Advanced Diploma in School Business Management, NPQSL and IOSH, is a Certified Microsoft Office Specialist and has her EU GDPR certificate.

-Caroline sists on the board of trustees for the National Association of Non-Mainained Special Schools (NASS) and is also Chair of the East Calderdale Learning Community School Business Managers Network and the Calderdale School Business Manager Representative for the Calderdale Services for Schools Strategic Board
+Caroline sists on the board of trustees for the National Association of Non-Mainained Special Schools (NASS) and is also Chair of the East Calderdale Learning Community School Business Managers Network and the Calderdale School Business Manager Representative for the Calderdale Services for Schools Strategic Board.

 Rajinder is our Vice Principal (Education) who has curriculum and subject knowledge across the school, with strategic responsibility for Student Achievement and academic progress throughout the 24-hour curriculum and within the Education Department, Assessment, the 24 Hour Curriculum, Life Long Learning (including 16+); CEIAG and 1:1 Support.
 She has extensive experience of excellent teaching, applying and adapting the National Curriculum to meet the needs of students with Social, Emotional and Mental Health challenges and effectively implementing a personalised curriculum.
 An extensive experience of accreditation and examination processes helps to provide a variety of routes to bespoke pathways and meaningful currency.
 Rajinder is actively involved in the NASS Peer Review Development Group, where a number of schools work together on improving teaching and learning, cross curricular moderation and sharing good practice.